SergioLuisCardoso/SergioLuisCardoso/README.md

- Welcome, this is my Github profile.
+ Welcome Devs, this is my Github profile.
 - I’m  Sergio and I live in São Paulo.
 - I'm interested in everything that involves Technology and Development.
 - I have knowledge in Javascript, HTML, CSS, NodeJS, ReactJS, AWS, Wordpress, Bootstrap and Java.